zedlopez/ifm/Examples/ChronicHintingSyndrome.md

 After dropping the sculpture:
 	now the player is aware of the breakage;
 	now the sculpture is nowhere;
-	say "You are incredibly careful, but somehow the sculpture slips -- you might almost say slithers -- from your fingers and crashes into a thousand shards at the feet of [Nathan].line-so-blankThere is a tense silence."
+	say "You are incredibly careful, but somehow the sculpture slips -- you might almost say slithers -- from your fingers and crashes into a thousand shards at the feet of [Nathan].

+There is a tense silence."

 Before reading a command: now Nathan is active.